dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 We are able to do all of this from the Metaflow API, allowing users to access powerful data version control features from the comfort of their workflow framework.

 ## How it Works
 Workflows in Metaflow are called "flows."
 Each flow stores metadata about flow execution when it is run, referred to as a "run."
-Each time a run using the integration interacts with Dolt, it captures a small amount of metadata that makes that interaction completely reproducible.
+Each time a run using the integration interacts with Dolt, it captures a small amount of metadata that makes that interaction reproducible.
 Since Dolt database root hashes are unique, this creates a mapping (roughly) between Metaflow runs and Dolt commits that can be exploited to provide users with powerful lineage and reproducibility features.

 At the level of the Flow, the integration looks like this: